zearp/OptiHack/README.md

 The kind people over at [Objective-See](https://objective-see.com/products.html) even provide a free front-end to the build-in firewall called [LuLu](https://objective-see.com/products/lulu.html).
 They also have a lot of other very useful apps for the security curious amongst us.

 **FileVault2**:
 This works out of the box.
 You can enable it in the System Preferences app.
+If you're having any issues please double check the settings using [this](https://dortania.github.io/OpenCore-Desktop-Guide/post-install/security.html#filevault) guide.

 ## Issues
 ### Resetting UEFI changes